Want more ADHD-friendly strategies like this?

 What Are Transitions?

-When I say "transitions," I mean the act of shifting from one thing to another—whether it’s from one activity to another or moving from one place to the next.
-It's a common concept in therapy, and for folks with ADHD and other neurodivergent profiles, transitions can be uniquely challenging.
+When I say "transitions," I mean the act of shifting from one thing to another—that could be from one activity to another or moving from one place to the next.

 Why?
-Because transitions are more than just physical changes—they often require a mental gear shift that uses up a lot of energy.
+Because transitions are more than just physical changes—they often require a mental gear shift and that uses up a lot of energy.

 Why Transitions Feel So Hard